edwardwalton2001/CAT_RISK_PROJECT/README.md

 - Which policies have high exposure relative to their policy limits?
 - Which construction types have the greatest exposure to Severe hazard zones?
 - Which policy and hazard-zone combinations represent the greatest accumulation risk?
+- Which states have the greatest concentration of insured value, and how dependent is each state's exposure on its largest hazard zone?
 - How many insured locations are exposed to higher hazard levels?
 - How much TIV is located in Severe hazard zones?